Viminacium: Viminacium port

 Exact dating will be conducted applying the C4 carbon fixation technique.
 The geologist will survey the dug to establish the timeline when the river was flowing through here.
 Though suggested that the ship may be even prehistoric, everything points to the Roman type of ship (Roman, Byzantine, early medieval).
 The ship is the only such find in Serbia.
 It will be fully reconstructed, including the missing parts, and exhibited with two monoxyls.

 In April 2021, discovery of other vessels was announced.
 They were discovered in the former arm of the Danube, buried 7 m deep into the clay sediments, which indicated a period older than Viminacium's golden age.
 The largest ship is 19 m long, and the total of seven vessels was discovered, in various shapes and sizes.
 Some pottery was found, too.
 Carbon dating showed that the oldest ships were from the 1st century B.C., while some originate from the 15th and 17th century.
 They were all made of oak, and the iron cramps used to bind the wood survived.
 The recent ship discoveries point to the former, apparently abundant, oak forests in the area, and over a millennium old, previously unrecorded, shipbuilding tradition which both predated and survived Viminacium.

+Even larger ship, estimated to be over 20 m long, was dredged by an excavator in the Danube's fossil riverbed in July 2023.
+It was located in the sand silt. at the depth of 8 m.
+It was partially damaged by the excavator, but the remains were in excellent condition.
+With growing number of discovered vessels, the construction of the Museum of Ships within the complex began.